SilasReinagel/silasreinagel.github.io/static/liberation/X_A1_case_study_1.md

----
-layout: default
-title: "Liberation - Freedom From Office Slavery - Case Study 1"
+## Appendix A - Case Study 1
-permalink: liberation/a1.html
----

-Here is how Daniel Vassallo approaches his path to freedom.
+Here is how [Daniel Vassallo](https://danielvassallo.com/) approaches his path to freedom.

-It's a comprehensive mentality, which allows him full autonomy over how he works, what he works on, whom he works with, and extends even beyond work..
+It's a comprehensive mentality, which allows him full autonomy over how he works, what he works on, whom he works with, and extends even beyond work...

-Everything below is in his own words.
+Everything below is in his own words:

 ----